mccsoft/react-native-matomo/README.md

 #### Track events

 To collect data about user's interaction with interactive components of your app, like button presses or the use of a particular item in a game use trackEvent.

 ```javascript
 Matomo.trackEvent('category', 'action', 'label', 1000);
 ```

+Optionaly you can pass also path / url:

+Matomo.trackEvent('category', 'action', 'label', 1000), 'https://pathToYourSite.com/Action/Label';

 #### Track goals